Brunson scores 42, Knicks send Pistons to franchise-record 16th straight loss

 RJ Barrett had 15 points and Donte DiVincenzo added 12, including two crucial 3-pointers down the stretch for the Knicks, who have won their last two games.

+New York improved to 9-0 against teams who currently have losing records.

+“There’s a team that can come in and beat you any given night,” Brunson said.
+“So, we weren’t focusing on what their record was or (what) their losing streak was coming in.
+We were focused on what they’re good at, how they can beat you and the things they excel at.”

-Cade Cunningham scored 31 points and Killian Hayes chipped 23 in for the Pistons.
+Cade Cunningham scored 31 points and Killian Hayes shot 10 for 13 from the field to finish with 23 for the Pistons.
 They have also lost 13 in a row against the Knicks.

+A night after losing by 26 points to the Los Angeles Lakers at home, Cunningham thought he and his teammates got their edge back despite coming up short at Madison Square Garden.

+Detroit shot 53.1% against the Knicks after a 41.2% showing against the Lakers.

 New York avoided what would have been a letdown loss after beating Charlotte on Tuesday night to advance to the quarterfinals of the NBA In-Season Tournament.